cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-infrastructure.md

 $ export AWS_PROFILE=my-cxcloud-dev
 ```

-Then create a Github repository named `infra` in your organization, clone it, and run the following command:
+Create a Github repository named `infra` in your organization.
+Then clone it to your project folder and start infra generation by running the following commands:

 ```bash
 $ git clone git@github.com:myorganization/infra.git